Age and Growth Laboratory

 The otolith is then removed, cleaned, dried and catalogued.
 Later, a thin section is cut and the fish's age can be determined by the number of rings observed in the section, much like tree rings.

-This is what an otolith looks like under a microscope.
-Note the bands, which tell biologists the age of the fish.
+This is what the otolith looks like under a microscope.